jarlaak/phonebook/README.md

 arbitrary phone numbers can be added.
 Main view lists all contacts and it can be filtered using search functionality.
 Currently there is two supported search terms
 `firstname` and `lastname`.
 Example all persons whose last name starts with letter 'P' can be found using search criteria `lastname=P*`.
 Character `*` can be used as wildcard and multiple search terms can be concatenated using character `;`.
 Example all persons whose first name starts with 'A' and last name with 'P' can be found using: `firstname=A*;lastname=P*`.
 Search functionality is case sensitive.

+## API
+Data from API and to API is json and its format is following `{"id": "1", "firstname":"Some first name","lastname":"Some last name", "phonenumber":["12345","9865"]}`, where

+- `id` is identification number of person, which can be used to retrieve person `/phonebook/person/{id}`
+- `firstname` is first name of the person
+- `lastname` is last name of the person
+- `phonenumber`is a list of phone numbers, where each number is a string presenting the phone number

+When adding new entry using `/phonebook/person/` fields `firstname` and `lastname` are mandatory.
+Field `id` is completely ignored and `phonenumber` is optional.
+Search functionality can be used in `/phonebook/person/search/{criteria}`, where empty criteria return all entries and criteria format is specified section **Web Interface**.

 ## Todo
 - Possibility to edit/remove contact.
 - Images to persons.